AlloyTools/org.alloytools.alloy/SMT-Extension/doc/SMT-Extension.md

 Note that terms like `A + Int` are well-typed (and so allowed) in Alloy. _The restriction above is specific to the CVC4 Relational Solver_ although it does not appear to be a major one in common usage.
 Its rationale is that it greatly facilitates the translation of Alloy models to CVC4 whose type system has only simple types and no subtypes.

-One consequence of this restrictions is that, contrary to the standard Alloy semantics, _`univ` is considered to consists only of the union of all the top-level user-defined signatures_ and so it contains no integers.
-Correspondingly, _`ident` ranges over pairs of atoms only._
+One consequence of this restrictions is that, contrary to the standard Alloy semantics, _`univ` is considered to consist only of the union of all the top-level user-defined signatures_ and so it contains no integers.
+Correspondingly, _`iden` ranges over pairs of atoms only._
-For the integers, the CVC4 Relational Solver then adds two new builtin constants: `intuniv` and `intident` where
+For the integers, the CVC4 Relational Solver then adds two new builtin constants: `univInt` and `idenInt` where

-1. `intuniv` denotes a finite set that includes all the (user-defined) integer signatures as well as any builtin constants (0,1,...) occurring in the model, and
+1. `univInt` denotes a finite set that includes all the (user-defined) integer signatures as well as any builtin constants (0,1,...) occurring in the model, and
-2. `intident` denotes the identity relation over `intuniv`.
+2. `idenInt` denotes the identity relation over `univInt`.

 As in the standard semantics, the CVC4 Relational Solver interprets the builtin signature `Int` as the (infinite) set of all integers.
 However, it does not accept universally quantification directly over `Int`.
 For instance, the following assertion will be rejected